stratapp-ai/stratapp-ai.github.io/about.md

 ---
 {:.font-weight-bold}

-# #stratapp is the world's first strategy execution SaaS app to create a connected workspace - engagement, alignment, digital transformation & remote working
+# world's first strategy execution SaaS app to create a connected workspace - save time, focus on what matters

 ##### Imagine strategy, heatmap, KPIs/OKRs, planning, initiatives, projects, tasks, risks, ideation, live org chart, live meetings notes and next-gen social collaboration (with context, structure, @org-design and powerful filtering by role, time, context and post type) in one seamless experience.
-10 apps in 1, for about half the price of 1.  #stratapp is built on the secure and scalable Microsoft Service Fabric platform, hosted on Microsoft Azure and connects to #slack and Microsoft Teams.
+10 apps in 1, for about half the price of 1.